irworkshop/campfin/README.md

 across otherwise siloed records.

 The data focuses on people, organizations and locations.
-This package was created specifically to help with state-level **camp**aign **fin**ance data, although the tools included are useful in general database exploration and normalization.
+This package was created specifically to help with state-level campaign finance data, although the tools included are useful in general database exploration and normalization.

 ## Installation